tuanthescientist/aiforecastts/README.md

 ## 7. Citation
 If you use this library in your research, please cite it as:
-> Tran, T. A. (2025).
+> Tuan, T. A. (2025).
 AIForecastTS: A Scientific Framework for Time Series Resonance & Turbulence Analysis.
 GitHub Repository.

 ---
 *Developed by Tran Anh Tuan - (AI Forecast) aiconsultant.org*